fggo/html/README.md

 3. YouTube or SoundCloud services

 ### How Flash works
-Exporting .fla to .swf creates code to embed the flash movie in your page.<br/>
+Exporting .fla to .swf creates code to embed the flash movie in your page.

 ### Use of Flash
-Fewer websites use Flash since JavaScript lib(script.aculo.us JQuery) made it easy to create animation<br/>
+Fewer websites use Flash since JavaScript lib(script.aculo.us JQuery) made it easy to create animation.
 Browsers are switching to HTML5 video audio tags

 ### Adding a Flash Movie
-SWFObject checks if user's browser is capable of playing Flash. <br/>
-If it can, scripts will replace div content with .swf
+SWFObject checks if user's browser is capable of playing Flash.
+If it can, scripts will replace div content with .swf.
 ```html
 <!DOCTYPE html>
 <html>